AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Add-LabDiskDefinition.md

 ```

 ### -SkipInitialize
-Indicates that the initialization of the disk with a file system should be skipped
+Indicates that the initialization of the disk with a file system should be skipped.

 ```yaml
 Type: SwitchParameter